nus-cs2113-AY2021S2/ip/docs/README.md

 We have made removing tasks easily done - simply choose a number that appears next to the task you wish to have deleted, and voila!

+### Find

+Searching for a task is a piece of cake with Duke!

 ## Usage